-Saving for your children's education may seem like a monumentous task.
+Saving for your children's education may seem like a monumental task.
 Money is tight, and when it comes to schooling, there are many unknowns.
 But by starting early and investing steadily, you can build up those savings that will make things easier later.

 1. Invest in RESPs